lopenguin/bop-keypoints/README.md

 ```
 </details>

 We provide sample LMO data in the `data` folder.
+Lastly, follow the [author instructions](#data) to download the detector weights.

 Thank you to [Nathan Hughes](https://github.com/nathanhhughes) for showing me this format!